 Content writers create content that drives organic traffic, and the copywriter creates a copy that turns that traffic into sales and leads.

 How is this possible?

 With content writing, proper SEO tactics drive in the required traffic, but you require the services of a copywriter to write a copy that sells best to the traffic.
 This is a significant difference between both forms of writing, even though they sometimes overlap.

 Types of Writing

-A copywriter focuses on delivering marketing materials while a content director produces informative content, but what is the difference between marketing material and informative content?
+A copywriter focuses on delivering marketing material while a content writer produces informative content.
+But what is the difference between marketing material and informative content?

-Traditionally copywriting was made solely for advertising campaigns, but the internet has changed or advanced copywriting.
+Traditionally, copywriting was made solely for advertising campaigns, but the internet has changed and advanced copywriting.